eu-digital-green-certificates/dgca-validation-service/README.md

 ## TLS Certificate Rollover

 When the validation service is linked in the validation decorator, the TLS certificate is defined there to allow the connection pinning.
 Is this certificate changed in the future, the decorators must be informed about this change to insert the certificate in the own identity document under "ValidationServiceKey".
 To establish the rollover, the new service must be added in the "services" section as well as a new service (e.g. ValidationService-5).
-It's recommended that the wallet app handles this multiple services grouped by validation service URL (sorted by latest service added) to support the rollover.
+It's recommended that the wallet app handles these multiple services grouped by validation service URL (sorted by latest service added) to support the rollover.
 For instance, are three services configured and all of them roll over in the same time.
 The document should contain 6 validation service definitions with 3 groups of two items.
 Each couple of items have the same url.
 In the wallet app, just the three latest should be shown for selection.

 ## Development